-Participation: Attendance in problem sessions is vital to success in this class, since new material will be covered.
+Participation: Attendance in discussion days is vital to success in this class, since new material will be covered.
 Your participation grade will be based on the following:

-- attending and participating in lectures; - attending and engaging in problem sessions; and - completing the preliminary problems before each problem session.
+- attending and participating in lectures; - attending and engaging in discussion days; and - completing the preliminary problems before each discussion day.

 Missing class will result in a lowered participation grade, and only university excused absences with advance notice to the instructor will be accepted.
-I reserve the right to deduct one additional full letter grade if you miss too many classes, or if sufficient participation is not demonstrated during problem sessions.
+I reserve the right to deduct one additional full letter grade if you miss too many classes, or if sufficient participation is not demonstrated during discussion days.

 Homework: There will be one homework assignment given each week, as well as a short list of preliminary problems to be completed before each problem session.
-Completed homework assignments will be submitted to the instructor for a grade, but preliminary problems will not be collected.
+Completed homework assignments must be typeset in LATEX and will be submitted to the instructor for a grade; preliminary problems will not be collected.
 Collaboration on homework is encouraged, but solutions should be written individually, and collaborators should be identified on the front of your assignment.